Skip to content Skip to main menu

 Over time, it became apparent that the West Wing of the Gallery could no longer provide the stable, controlled environment required for museum‑standard artwork.
 The existing mastic asphalt roof coverings and rooflights had reached the end of their serviceable life, leaving the collection increasingly vulnerable and exposed to risk.

 At the same time, the roof‑mounted air‑conditioning plant had become obsolete.
 Restricted access, physical deterioration, and an unsuitable layout meant the system could not be effectively maintained or upgraded in isolation, while its performance no longer met conservation standards.
-Following a detailed assessment of potential remediation options, it was concluded that a coordinated, wholesale roof replacement represented the most viable, sustainable, and appropriate long‑term solution for the building.
+Following a detailed assessment of potential remediation options, it was concluded that a wholesale replacement of the West Wing roof represented the most viable, sustainable, and appropriate long‑term solution for the building.

 IMG_3591